drmartens/internetOfThings/homework2/readme.md

 It uses a Raspberry Pi 3, PIR Motion Detector, Raspberry Pi Camera Module and Green LED.
 I coded the project using Python and installed libraries as needed to work with the components.

-Read more about this project on (https://danamartensmfadt.wordpress.com/2016/09/28/iot-project-a-public-information-box/ "my blog")
+Read more about this project on [my blog](https://danamartensmfadt.wordpress.com/2016/09/28/iot-project-a-public-information-box/).